 What is a gift deed?

-A gift deed is a legal document that aids in transfer of property ownership from donor (person who is gifting) to the donee (the person who is the receiver).
-This is under Section 122 of the Transfer of Property Act, 1882.
-There is no monetary exchange when a donee receives gift from donor.
+A gift deed is a legal document that is executed during transfer of property ownership from the donor (person who is gifting) to the donee (the person who is the receiver).
+This is done under Section 122 of the Transfer of Property Act, 1882.
+This gift deed is executed with the donor paying the required stamp duty and registration charges.
+Note that there is no monetary exchange when a donee receives a gift from the donor.

-• Consent of donor and donee: The gift has to be given with consent of the donor and the donee has to accept the gift within the donor’s lifetime, else the gift will become null and void.
+- Consent of donor and donee: The gift has to be given with consent of the donor and the donee has to accept the gift within the donor’s lifetime.
+In the absence of this, the gift will become null and void.

 Rebates on gift deed in blood relation

-While most states charge a specific amount as stamp duty on gift deed registration, some states offer a partial or total rebate on this duty if the gift is being exchanged among blood relatives.
+While most states charge a specific amount that ranges between 2-7% of property value as stamp duty on gift deed registration, some states offer a partial or total rebate on this duty if the gift is being exchanged among blood relatives.
 The government in order to help farmers and the middle-class have either waived off or reduced the stamp duty in gift deeds to blood relatives.
-This guide outlines details regarding stamp duty on gift deed in blood relations.
+This guide outlines details regarding stamp duty on gift deeds in blood relations.

 For tax-saving purposes, India’s Income Tax Act defines the relatives who fall in the ‘blood relatives’ category.
 These include: